 Slather the whole pork butt in mustard.

-Apply a layer of each rub evenly across the pork, patting the rub into the meat.
+Apply a layer of each rub evenly across the pork, patting the rub into the meat, making sure it is all well covered.
 Let it sit until your smoker is ready, or over night.

 Set your smoker up to cook at 275°F. Add a few chunks of Pecan or any other fruit smoke wood like Apple or Cherry.
 Once your smoker is up to temp and the smoke is rolling thin, place the pork on.